sansfrontiere/own/_posts/2016-10-21-how-we-do-wordpress-security.md

 Now your boat could be ultra modern or a nice old vessel, lovingly looked after to keep it seaworthy.
 In either case, seaworthiness and the ability to fend off the sharks are two different things.
 Anti-shark defenses are an essential addition to any boat, if you're serious about keeping the sharks out.

 At Sansfrontiere Marketing, we don't just build websites and launch them onto the sea with a fanfare, leaving them exposed to the predators that we know wait, just out of sight.
-We equip each vessel we build with a host of anti-shark devices and build in real-time communications to keep us constantly in-touch with every disturbance, every ripple in the water, that our boat encounters.
+We equip each vessel we build with a host of anti-shark devices and build in real-time communications to keep us constantly in-touch with every disturbance, every ripple in the water, that your boat encounters.
 So we know when something changes or when something is blocked or when something needs our attention.

 &nbsp;